Stunning Photo Storage Tips for Effortless Family Downsizing

 – Historical significance

-- Physical characteristics that matter, such as handwriting or signatures
+– Physical features that matter, such as signatures or handwriting

 Keep the copy if you mainly need the content.

-An unlabeled box of photos can become a puzzle within a few years.
-A well-labeled box can remain useful for decades.
+An unlabeled box of photos can turn into a mystery within a few years.
+A clearly labeled collection can stay useful for decades.
+Good labeling is one of the simplest and most effective photo storage strategies available.

 - Names